 There is also the Oasis Lagoon Pool, the Caribbean’s largest freshwater pool.
 This expansive oasis is open to guests of all ages and even features a DJ and swim-up bar.
 We’d say that sounds like a pretty Perfect Day at CocoCay!

 This is truly a family destination.
-So, the kids will love the Splashaway Bay aquapark and the shipwrecked Captain Jill’s Galleon located near the pier.
-Both water features are free for the little ones to enjoy.
+So, the kids will love the Splashaway Bay waterpark and the shipwrecked Captain Jill’s Galleon located near the pier.
+Both water features are free for little ones to enjoy.

 You won’t go hungry during your day ashore either.
 There are two island buffets, Chill Grill and Skipper’s Grill.
-Perhaps our favorite spot for lunch though is the Snack Shacks located around the island.
+Perhaps our favorite spots for lunch are the snack shacks located around the island.
 These quick service stands serve up hamburgers, chicken sandwiches, salads, mozzarella sticks, funnel cake, and more.

 Another great feature of Perfect Day at CocoCay is that your ship’s WiFi packages and drink packages work on the island.
 So, be sure to grab a coco loco while enjoying your day of fun in the sun.

-Finally, the luxurious Coco Beach Club requires an additional fee for entrance too.
+The island’s two beach clubs, Coco Beach Club and the adults-only Hideaway Beach require an additional fee for entrance too.
 A Coco Beach Club pass will grant you access to exclusive facilities.
 These include an oceanfront infinity pool, private beach, and a restaurant.
+Hideaway Beach features an infinity pool, a DJ spinning upbeat tunes, casual Beach Bites, and a beach with posh cabanas for rent.

 Labadee